sjcco/Rubbot/README.md

 > Rubybot

 A simple Twitter made with ruby.
-The bot is cable of responding to certain messages and follow users automatically
+The bot is capable of responding to certain messages and follow users automatically

 ## Built With